 For Retailers That Exclusively Stock Inventory

 Consider dropshipping some of your less popular products directly from distributors and manufacturers.

 If you're now selling on a marketplace such as Amazon & eBay or even your own site since you’re hybrid dropshipping less popular products you’ll have access to vastly more products.

 For example, if you’re an auto parts retailer, there’s a good chance you do not want to stock older or obscure automotive parts.
 Now you can dropship these parts direct from the distributor or manufacturer while still selling other popular, high margin items from your own warehouse.

 Another huge perk of the hybrid dropshipping method is you’re able to sell your high margin items from your own warehouse but able to dropship less popular products at a lower margin.
 Even when increasing low margin sales you’ll be increasing your top line with each vendor.
 When your top line spending with a vendor increases you can approach that vendor and have more leverage to negotiate a better pricing tier.
 The improved pricing tier will allow you then have better margins on all your sales.

 How do I implement hybrid dropshipping in my business?

 To get started, you’ll need to get up to date inventory quantities from all of your vendors.
 This includes inventory quantities from your own warehouse(s) and any 3PLs that you have products stored as well as external distributors and manufacturers.
-If you're looking for addational dropship vendors checkout the list of dropship suppliers/companies.
+If you're looking for additional dropship vendors check out the list of dropship suppliers/companies.

 You’ll need an automated system, that can pull in inventory quantities from multiple vendors for a single product, sum those inventory quantities and push the total inventory quantity to your shopping carts/selling channels.

-If you want to implement a system such like this your business, check out a demo of Spark Shipping today!
+If you want to implement a system such as this your business, check out a demo of Spark Shipping today!